databrary/presentations/jlsc-15/jlsc.md

 Though, as discussed in much of the existing literature (Heidorn, 2011; McLure et al. 2014; Simons & Richardson, 2012; MacMillan, 2014), the development of data repositories will require new practices.
 It will require the work of information professionals equipped with new skillsets that allow them to translate the needs of the library to research teams.
 It will require leaders capable of navigating between repository, policy, and library workflows, and committed to embedding themselves in the work of researchers who may not have the time or capability of properly preserving their data for the long term.

+## Acknowledgments

+This work was supported by the NSF (BCS-1238599) and the NICHD (U01-HD-076595-01).
+The authors gratefully acknowledge the NYU Libraries for their valuable advice and consultation.

 ----